Brain-up/brn/README.md

 ```bash
 docker-compose -d up --build
 ```
-REST API will be accessible at http://localhost:8081/swagger-ui.html
+REST API will be accessible at http://localhost:8081/api/swagger-ui.html

+docker useful command:
+docker ps -a -q for show all containers docker stop idContainer for stop running container docker rm $(docker ps -a -q) Remove all stopped containers

 ## DEVELOPMENT PROCESS
 1. Get a task assigned in JIRA.